TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/Example_Image_1.jpg" align="right" width="100%" />

-NeuroMod supports data extraction from raw recording data with two different 'libraries' - first the NeuroMod and MATLAB intern data extraction and second data extraction using the NeuralEnsemble NEO Python package.
-Both support recordings obtained with the Open Ephys GUI and Neuralynx recordings.
+NeuroMod supports data extraction from raw recording data with two different 'libraries' - first the NeuroMod intern (Matlab-based) data extraction and second data extraction using the NeuralEnsemble NEO Python package - all through the user interface without the need for coding!
+Both libraries support recordings obtained with the Open Ephys GUI but to different extends - NeurMod supports all OE formats (binary,nwb and OE format) from any recording system (OE acquisition board, Intan RHD acquisition board, Neuropixels basestation with NP1.0 or 2.0 probes), while NEO only supports binary format recordings - both including Neuropixels recordings with a Neuropixels basesattion run via the Open Ephys GUI.
+Additionally, both libraries support extraction of Neuralynx .ncs recordings.

-NeuroMod itself currently supports formats recorded with the Open Ephys GUI, Intan RHX data acquisition software (and legacy RHD software) as well as Spike2 and Cheetah software.
-This includes binary, .nwb and Open Ephys data formats from the Open Ephys GUI recorded with Neuropixels, Open Ephys and Intan acquisition boards; .dat and .rhd files from the Intan RHX and RHD software; .smrx files for Spike2 and .ncs for Neuralynx Cheetah files.
+Beisdes this, NeuroMod itself currently supports formats recorded with the Intan RHX data acquisition software (and legacy RHD software) as well as Spike2 software.
+This includes .dat and .rhd files from the Intan RHX and RHD software and .smrx files for Spike2 files.

-With the NEO Python package you can further extract data recorded with Plexon (.plx, .pl2), Neuralynx (ncs...), TDT (Tucker Davis Technologies), Open Ephys (binary files including Neuropixels recordings), Blackrock and NeuroExplorer (.nex) recording systems.
+Furthermore, due to the neatless implementation of the NEO python library, you can further extract data recorded with Plexon (.plx, .pl2), TDT (Tucker Davis Technologies), Blackrock and NeuroExplorer (.nex) recording systems.

 Besides the continuous data stream, event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analyzed, enabling not only the preprocessing, analysis, and visualization of continuous data but also event-related data.
 Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, and event-related potentials for low-frequency signal components as well as event related spike analysis.